The Lake Minnewanka route 6 buses operate throughout the Summer season.

 Roam Route 6 services the rugged and beautiful Lake Minnewanka.
-This summer service leaves downtown Banff every 30 minutes and takes approximately 25 minutes to reach the lake.
-Stops along the way include Cascade Ponds, Two Jack Lake campgrounds and days use area.
-Watch for the Westslope Cutthroat Trout bus as it Roams it's way to this stunning Canadian Rockies destination.
+This summer only service leaves from downtown Banff and takes approximately 25 minutes to reach the lake.
+Stops along the way include Cascade Ponds, Two Jack Lake campgrounds and day use area, and Johnson Lake.

 Transfer Policy - Bike Policy - Pet Policy - Smart Card Policy